 You should answer questions 2 and 3 in the body of the e-mail you send to me, not an attachment.
 The spreadsheet from question 1 should be the only attachment.

-1. Choose an article from the lab you're in (if you're in a lab) or from your favorite scientific journal.
+2. Choose an article from the lab you're in (if you're in a lab) or from your favorite scientific journal.
 It should be a regular-sized article (not a brief note) in a specialized journal (not Science, Nature, or PNAS).
-If you don't have a lab or a favorite journal, I recommend Evolution.
-Make sure the article has some kind of statistical test in it.
-Read through it and identify at least six variables that are analyzed in the paper.
+If you don't have a lab or a favorite journal, I recommend you go to Web of Science and do a topic search for your favorite biological topic.
+Read through the paper and identify at least six variables that are analyzed in the paper.
 For each variable, provide the name of the variable (such as "LAM"), and if it's not obvious from the name, give a short explanation of what the variable is (such as "length of the anterior adductor muscle scar on a mussel shell").
 Then say whether the variable is a measurement variable, a nominal variable, or a ranked variable.
 If a measurement variable has been converted to a nominal variable, or if the percentages from a nominal variable have been analyzed as if they were a measurement variable, mention this.
 You must have at least six variables; if you don't have six, do more than one paper.

 3. Give the citation information (authors, year, article title, journal, volume, page numbers) for the article or articles you've used.